About Angela Maiers

 I taught every grade from preschool all the way to grad school and watching this miracle of learning not only individual learning but learning as a community, learning as a classroom, learning as a social act and the power of that because all of our organizations, at least the ones that are making an impact, are leading because they're learning organizations.
 They're always looking for what's the next most powerful way to reach our customers, to reach our community, to make an impact.

 So you can say I'm very passionate about learning and helping create what I call Conditions of Learning at scale because we in school have experienced teaching probably at its best, but not necessarily learning at its best.
-And There is a difference between delivering content, delivering information, training versus real learning where there's agency and empowerment and authenticity.
+And

 Absolutely.
 And that's wonderful, what you're doing.
 It's really nice to, you know, have somebody that you can look up to who helps you in your learning journey because I don’t think there’s a lot of good teachers out there.
 There is always a dearth of good teachers, and it's amazing what you're doing.
 I know that you always carry a writing book with you.
 So….